Page Menu

 • Chronic diarrhea or constipation

-A common denominator of many of these factors is the potential for interference with blood circulation to the rectum and anus.
-As blood pools in this area, it can cause blood vessels to become enlarged and inflamed.
-Also, the connective tissues that provide support to veins can weaken over time, allowing the veins in the rectum and anus to bulge outward.
+The common denominator of many of these factors is the potential for interference with blood circulation to the rectum and anus.
+As blood pools in this area, it can cause blood vessels to become inflamed and enlarged.
+Also, the connective tissues that support the veins in the rectum and anus can weaken over time, allowing the veins to bulge outward.
 For this reason, the likelihood of developing hemorrhoids increases with age.

-At Moffitt Cancer Center, we take the signs of anal cancer very seriously, and so should you.
-We encourage you to discuss your symptoms with a member of the multispecialty team in our Gastrointestinal Oncology Program, and you don’t need a referral to do so.
-We’ll begin the diagnostic process right away, and if you are ultimately diagnosed with anal cancer, we can create an individualized treatment plan that’s appropriate for you.
+At Moffitt, we take the signs of anal cancer very seriously, and so should you.
+We encourage you to discuss any symptoms with a specialist in our Gastrointestinal Oncology Program, and you don’t need a referral to do so.
+We will begin the diagnostic process right away, and if you are ultimately diagnosed with anal cancer, we can create an individualized treatment plan to help you achieve the best possible outcome and quality of life.

-To request a personal consultation with a gastrointestinal oncologist at Moffitt, call 1-888-663-3488 or complete our new patient registration form online.
+To request an appointment at Moffitt, call 1-888-663-3488 or submit a new patient registration form online.